armory/docs/content/en/docs/installation/guide/configure-halyard.md

 ## Overview

 Armory-extended Halyard can be configured via `/opt/spinnaker/config/halyard.yml`.
 If you run the Docker image, you can provide your own configuration by mounting the file or directory to the container.
-If you're running the Operator, you can also configure the behavior of the internal Halyard by creating a Kubernetes ConfigMap and mounting it to the Halyard container.
+If you're running the Armory Operator, you can also configure the behavior of the internal Halyard by creating a Kubernetes ConfigMap and mounting it to the Halyard container.

 ```
 halyard: